opengeospatial/ogcapi-features/CONTRIBUTING.md

-The contributor understands that any contributions, if accepted by the OGC Membership and ISO/TC 211, shall be incorporated into OGC and ISO/TC 211 Web Feature Service standards documents and that all copyright and intellectual property shall be vested to the OGC.
+The contributor understands that any contributions, if accepted by the OGC Membership and ISO/TC 211, shall be incorporated into OGC and ISO/TC 211 OGC API Features  standards documents and that all copyright and intellectual property shall be vested to the OGC.

 The Features API Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.